-In casual American English, "She got a flat tire on the way to her meeting" sounds like "shee GAHT uh FLAT TAHY-er ahn dhuh WAY tuh her MEE-duhng".
-Several things happen here, and the headline one is the Flap T: the T between vowels turns into a quick D-like flap.
+Americans pronounce "She got a flat tire on the way to her meeting" as "shee GAHT uh FLAT TAHY-er ahn dhuh WAY tuh her MEE-duhng" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T — the T between vowels turns into a quick D-like flap.
+It lands on meeting, and it's why Americans sound more relaxed than the textbook.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.